collective/pas.plugins.headers/README.rst

 Compatibility
 -------------

-This has been tested to work on Plone 4.3 and 5.1.
+This has been tested to work on Plone 4.3 and 5.1 and 5.2 (Python 2.7 and 3.7).

 Plain Zope?